Weight Watchers: Join The Healthy Free Cash Flow Company

 The combination of:

-- the growth in subscriptions and the positive effects of the operational leverage,
+- growth in subscriptions and the positive effects of the operational leverage,

 - a relatively cheap valuation,